eduardogkt/assembly-malloc/readme.md

 ## Implemention
-  The implementation uses a linked list method, where the value of the initial top of the heap and current top are stores in global varialbes heapTopInitial and heapTop, respectively.
-Each node of the list have information about the size and state (filled/freed) of the space allocated by the node.
-The node is composed by this infos, that ocupy 16 bytes, and the block it self.
+  The implementation uses a linked list method, where the value of the initial top of the heap and current top are stores in global varialbes `heapTopInitial` and `heapTop`, respectively.
+Each node of the list have information about the size and state (filled/ freed) of the space allocated by the node.
+The node is composed by these infos, that ocupies 16 bytes, and the block it self.
 There are two different forms of allocating memory that wore implemented:
 *first-fit* and *worst-fit*.

   In the program, *%rax* is utilized only to handle return values of